-Helicoverpazea, Trichoplusiani and Plutellaxylostella occurs within 25.3, 20.3, 23.4 and 15.4 min, respectively, of exposure of larvae to leaf-discs treated with chlorantraniliprole at the rate of 167 mg AI L-1.Feeding by Frankliniellaoccidentalis and Frankliniellafusca (Thysanoptera: Thripidae) is also reduced after exposure to plants treated with cyantraniliprole at the rate of 4.41 mg AI per plant.Up to a 50% reduction in D. citri feeding was recorded in this study following cyantraniliprole treatment; however, further investigation is necessary to determine how this may affect pathogen spread by D. citri.
+Thripidae) is also reduced after exposure to plants treated with cyantraniliprole at a rate of 4.41 mg Al plant-1.
+A reduction in D. citri feeding of up to 50% was recorded in this study following cyantraniliprole treatment; however, further investigation is necessary to determine how this may affect pathogen spread by D. citri.

-Sub-lethal effects of cyantraniliprole were observed by comparing D. citri settling behavior on treated vs. control plants.
-During the first 48 h of the experiment, there was no clear trend; however, at 72 h fewer adults settled on plants treated at the 0.025 $\mu$ g AI mL-1rate than on control plants.
-Reduced settling of D. citri adults on cyantraniliprole-treated trees should not only reduce direct damage, but also reduce pathogen acquisition and perhaps inoculation.
-Several insecticides reduce settling behavior of vectors of plant pathogens.Deltamethrin, fenvalerate, pirimicarb and methamidophosreduce settling by green peach aphid and cause them to move to untreated leaf surfaces.Host avoidance by D. citridue to cyantraniliprole treatment may contribute to HLB management and this hypothesis warrants further testing.
+Sublethal effects of cyantraniliprole were observed by comparing D. citri settling behavior on treated versus control plants.
+During the first 48 h of the experiment there was no clear trend; however, at 72 h, fewer adults settled on plants treated at the 0.025 $\mu$ g Al mL-1 rate than on control plants.
+Reduced settling of D. citri adults on cyantraniliprole-treated trees should not only reduce direct damage but also reduce pathogen acquisition and perhaps inoculation.
+Several insecticides reduce settling behavior of vectors of plant pathogens.
+Deltamethrin, fenvalerate, pirimicarb and methamidophos reduce settling by green peach aphid and cause them to move to untreated leaf surfaces.
+Host avoidance by D. citri owing to cyantraniliprole treatment may contribute to HLB management, and this hypothesis warrants further testing.

-Further sub-lethal effects of cyantraniliprole on D. citri included reduced egg deposition, egg hatch, and adult emergence.
-Anthranilic diamides have caused similar effects in other insects investigated to date.In addition to being highly toxic to neonate larvae of Spodopteraexigua and Lobesia botrana, chlorantraniliprole caused more than 20% egg mortality in L. botrana.Our results indicate that cyantraniliprole may impact D. citri populations by reducing egg hatch.
-CandidatusLiberibacter asiaticus is transmitted transovarially from parent to offspring at a rate of 2-6%,thus,reduced egg hatch may reduce vertical transmission of the pathogen, in addition to general population reduction as a result of lower psyllid fecundity.
+Further sublethal effects of cyantraniliprole on D. citri included reduced egg deposition, egg hatch and adult emergence.
+Anthranilic diamides have caused similar effects in other insects investigated to date.
+In addition to being highly toxic to neonate larvae of Spodoptera exigua and Lobesia botrana, chlorantraniliprole caused more than 20% egg mortality in L. botrana.
+The present results indicate that cyantraniliprole may affect D. citri populations by reducing egg hatch.
+Candidatus Liberibacter asiaticus is transmitted transovarially from parent to offspring at a rate of 2-6%, thus, reduced egg hatch may reduce vertical transmission of the pathogen, in addition to general population reduction as a result of lower psyllid fecundity.

-In the field experiments, foliar and drench applications of cyantraniliprole were effective in reducing populations of D. citri, as well as, an important secondary pest of citrus, P. citrella.
-These results underscore the potential broad spectrum activity of cyantraniliprole in citrus pest management.
-Cyantraniliprole also demonstrated a long-lasting residual effect; the effect lasting for more than a month against both pests.
-Efficacy of cyantraniliprole when applied as a soil drench was longer (one week) than that observed with the foliar application.
-The field results indicate broad spectrum activity of this chemistry in citrus.
+In the field experiments, foliar and drench applications of cyantraniliprole were effective in reducing populations of D. citri, as well as an important secondary pest of citrus, P. citrella.
+These results underscore the potential broad-spectrum activity of cyantraniliprole in citrus pest management.
+Cyantraniliprole also demonstrated a long-lasting residual effect lasting for more than a month against both pests.
+Efficacy of cyantraniliprole when applied as a soil drench was longer (1 week) than that observed with the foliar application.
+The field results indicate broad-spectrum activity of this chemistry in citrus.

-Cyantraniliprole was highly effective against D. citri under both laboratory and field conditions and exhibited numerous additional sub-lethal effects.
-It also exhibited significant efficacy against a secondary lepidopteran pest of citrus (P.citrella), while being much less toxic to the primary parasitoid of D. citri(T. radiata).
-The toxicity data reported here will provide a baseline for selecting screening doses for monitoring shifts in sensitivity among populations of D. citri in Florida and elsewhere for the purpose of resistance monitoring, once cyantraniliprole becomes commercially available to citrus growers in the U.S.A.
+Cyantraniliprole was highly effective against D. citri under both laboratory and field conditions and exhibited numerous additional sublethal effects.
+It also exhibited significant efficacy against a secondary lepidopteran pest of citrus (P. citrella), while being much less toxic to the primary parasitoid of D. citri (T. radiata).
+The toxicity data reported here will provide a baseline for selecting screening doses for monitoring shifts in sensitivity among populations of D. citri in Florida and elsewhere for the purpose of resistance monitoring, once cyantraniliprole becomes commercially available to citrus growers in the United States.
 A proactive approach to maintaining the effectiveness of cyantraniliprole and preventing evolution of resistance to this new tool will be important.
-Also, this new mode of action should play a large role in the stewardship of existing modes of action, which are still effective for D. citri management.
+Also, this new mode of action should play a large role in the stewardship of existing modes of action that are still effective for D. citri management.